Eric is a writer and former college athlete with interests in a wide range of sports and activities.

 As we've seen, there are a number of reasons an MLB pitcher struggles at the plate.
 The number one reason is that they have spent a lifetime working to become great pitchers, not great hitters.
 When you think about it, they are actually decent hitters, considering those circumstances.

-There are, of course, always a handful of pitchers who hit over .200 every season.
+There are, of course, always a handful of pitchers capable of hitting at a Major League level.
 In the end, these guys get paid to sit batters down.
 Anything a pitcher can contribute to the offense is a bonus.